deplant/java4ever-binding/README.md

 </dependency>
 ```

-## Features

 ### Can be used with any TON-SDK version

 You can use TON-SDK 1.33.0+ for your project or even load multiple libraries with different versions.
 You can use your
 custom TON-SDK fork if you like.
+You can use even lower versions, but we will not fix any issues with it.